 Here are some strategies for coping with infertility that we recommend to couples trying to conceive a baby.

-- Knowledge is power.
+Knowledge is power.
 Learn as much as you can about infertility and its treatment.
-Do your research on the web or take a trip to the book store or library.
-Keep in mind that assisted reproductive technologies are constantly evolving, so look for recent publications if you are interested in up-to-date medical information.
-TALK TO OTHER COUPLES WHO HAVE EXPERIENCED INFERTILITY.
+Do your research on the web or take a trip to the bookstore or library, and reach out to other couples who have experienced infertility.

-- Be an informed consumer on infertility- based services.
-Keep track of your medications, tests, and procedures, and the dates and costs associated with each.
+Be an informed consumer of infertility services.
+Keep track of your medications, tests and procedures.
 Review your insurance plan and make sure you are following the guidelines to guarantee maximum coverage.
 Investigate your state’s laws dealing with coverage for infertility treatment.

-- Take care of yourself – Be gentle and kind to yourself.
-Don’t neglect your overall health; eat well, exercise and get enough sleep.
+Take care of yourself.
+Be gentle and kind to yourself, and don’t neglect your overall health.
 Consider acupuncture treatment in combination with your fertility treatment.
 Indulge yourself occasionally.
 If certain situations or individuals make you feel anxious, avoid them whenever possible.

 Don’t let infertility run your life.
 This may be difficult to do at times, but is one of the most important things you can do for yourself and your partner.

 Take a break from treatment if you feel physically or emotionally exhausted.
 Be specific about the length of time you plan to take off and stick to it.
 Taking a break, even for a month, can be refreshing for both body and mind.

 Avoid isolation.
 Choose carefully the family member you talk to about your infertility.
 Consider each individual’s level of comprehension and your investment in the relationship.
 Let the people who care about you know how they can help you.